 - 12 If you want to make the trip be longer

 Day 1 Narita or Haneda to Tokyo

 There are many kinds of deals available.
-Before you choose the deal, you have to make sure which airport you will arrive and which place in Tokyo you will stay.
+Before you choose the deal, you have to make sure which airport, Narita airport or Haneda airport, you will arrive and which place in Tokyo you will stay.
 The following links shows you the deals for airport to Tokyo and airport Tokyo with subway ride combo.

 Ueno is very convenient if you arrive in Narita.
 You can access to Ueno directly by Keisei railway from Narita airport.
 Especially limited express “Skyliner” is the fastest way to get downtown Tokyo.
 Ueno is Keisei railway’s terminal station.
 Ueno is also accessible to Akihabara, Shinjuku, Asakusa, Tokyo Skytree.
 Average hotel rate is more reasonable than most of places in downtown Tokyo.

 Shinagawa is most accessible place in downtown Tokyo from Haneda.
 You can get Shinagawa from Haneda by Keihin Kyuko railway directly.
 Average hotel rate is not so reasonable actually.
 But you can catch Shinkansen to Kyoto at Shinagawa.
 This is a big asset to stay in Shinagawa.
 There is no subway station but you can catch JR local trains, such as Yamanote line.
 You can get Akihabara, Harajuku, Shibuya, Shinjuku Yurakucho (Ginza) directly by Yamanote line.